-- 1. The global (default) filtering profile applies to any user under the following circumstances: - the user does not belong to a master IP group - the user has not been assigned a domain default profile from an NT or LDAP authentication domain - 2.
-If a minimum filtering level is defined, it applies to all master IP groups (and their members) and NT/LDAP groups who have been assigned filtering profiles after authenticating.
+- 1. The global (default) filtering profile applies to any user under the following circumstances: - the user does not belong to a master IP group - the user has not been assigned a domain default profile from an LDAP authentication domain - 2.
+If a minimum filtering level is defined, it applies to all master IP groups (and their members) and LDAP groups who have been assigned filtering profiles after authenticating.
 The minimum filtering level combines with the user's profile to guarantee that categories blocked in the minimum filtering level are blocked in the user's profile. - 3.
 For master IP group members: - a.
 A master IP group filtering profile takes precedence over the global profile. - b.
 A master IP group time profile takes precedence over the master IP group profile. - 4.
 For IP sub-group members: - a.
 An IP sub-group filtering profile takes precedence over the master IP group's time profile. - b.
-An IP sub-group time profile takes precedence over the IP sub-group profile. - For individual IP members: - a.
+An IP sub-group time profile takes precedence over the IP sub-group profile. - 5.
+For individual IP members: - a.
 An individual IP member filtering profile takes precedence over the IP sub-group's time profile. - b.
 An individual IP member time profile takes precedence over the individual IP member profile.

-- For NT/LDAP users, if a user is authenticated, settings for the user's group or individual profile from the NT/ LDAP domain are applied and take precedence over any IP profile. - a.
+- For LDAP users, if a user is authenticated, settings for the user's group or individual profile from the LDAP domain are applied and take precedence over any IP profile. - a.
 If the user belongs to more than one group in an authentication domain, the profile for the user is determined by the order in which the groups are listed in the Group Priority list set by the global administrator.
 The user is assigned the profile for the group highest in the Group Priority list.

-NOTE: On an LDAP domain, if a user belongs to a container, that profile takes precedence over the group profile for that user.
+NOTE: In an LDAP domain, if a user belongs to a container, that profile takes precedence over the group profile for that user.

 - b.
 If a user has an individual profile set up, that profile supercedes all other profile levels for that user.
 The user can have only one individual profile in each domain. - c.
+A profile for a workstation takes precedence over a user's individual profile. - d.
 If the user has a time profile, that profile takes precedence over other profiles.
-A group time profile takes precedence over a domain time profile, and an individual time profile takes precedence over a group time profile.
+A group time profile takes precedence over a domain time profile, and a container time profile takes precedence over a group time profile.
+An individual time profile takes precedence over a container time profile, and a workstation time profile takes precedence over an individual time profile.

-NOTE: A Radius profile is another type of authentication profile and is weighted the same as NT/LDAP authentication profiles in the precedence hierarchy.
+NOTE: A Radius profile is another type of authentication profile and is weighted the same as LDAP authentication profiles in the precedence hierarchy.